RaminMod/film-gender-classification/README.md

 The feature engineering step — where we transformed raw word counts into percentages and created a co-lead word feature — helped improve accuracy across all models.

 Interestingly, even a simple rule that always predicted "male" as the lead performed surprisingly well, showing some clear imbalance in the data.

+A few things that could be interesting to try in the future:

+- Use more recent data or extend the dataset with additional features like genre or budget
+- Try more advanced models like gradient boosting or neural networks
+- Dive deeper into explainability: which features matter most, and how do they influence predictions?
+- Investigate fairness metrics, since the task touches on gender-related patterns